Ohio Model Curriculum – Physical Science

 • Understand the nature and development of scientific knowledge;

--The gardens allows the students to understand that scientific knowledge is constantly changing and improving.
+-The ETA allows the students to understand that scientific knowledge is constantly changing and improving.

 • Participate productively in scientific practices and discourse.

 - Students learn about common scientific protocols, metrics and how they are used to compare results gathered by anyone using the protocol.

 - Students see how to interpret their results in light of the results gathered by others using the same protocols increasing discourse among scientists

 2) Specific Curricular Goals